Chart Color Schemes

 Augusta's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

 Augusta residents show positive health outcomes with low prevalence of common conditions across age groups.
-Private health cover stands at approximately 51%, or about 4,302 people, compared to 52.6% in Rest of WA.
+Private health cover stands at approximately 51%, compared to 52.6% in the rest of WA.

-The most prevalent medical conditions are arthritis (8.9%) and mental health issues (7.3%), while 70.7% report no medical ailments, slightly higher than the 69.5% across Rest of WA.
-Residents aged 65 and over comprise 22%, or 1,874 people, compared to 20% in Rest of WA.
-Health outcomes among seniors are notably strong, outperforming general population metrics.
+Arthritis and mental health issues are most prevalent, affecting 8.9% and 7.3% respectively.
+Around 70.7% report no medical ailments, slightly higher than the 69.5% in the rest of WA.
+Approximately 22.0% of residents are aged 65 and over (1,874 people), higher than the 20.0% in the rest of WA.
+Health outcomes among seniors are strong, outperforming general population metrics.

 Frequently Asked Questions - Health